Oleg20502/Conways_game_of_life/README.md

 ## How to use it
 Download  or clone repository and launch Game_of_life_1.

+If needed before launch you have to install the following libraries: pygame, numpy, tkinter, easygui

-Here is the instruction of how to handle the game:
+Here are the instructions of how to handle the game:
 1. Left mouse button - draw life;
 2. Right mouse button - drag field;
 3. Mouse wheel - zoom in/out;